-AIME Benjamin F. Fairless Award* in 1966
+Benjamin F. Fairless Award for Distinguished Achievement in Iron and Metallurgy* in

 A native of Switzerland, Robert Durrer studied the metallurgy of iron and steel at the Technische Hochschule, Aachen, where he earned the degrees of Diplom-Ingenieur in 1914 and Doktor-Ingenieur in 1915.
 His studies of the Swedish iron and steel industry after World War I led Durrer to his pioneering work with oxygen in the production of iron and steel.